 In a medium bowl, combine the remaining ingredients and mix together until smooth.
 Add the wet ingredients to the dry ingredients and mix with a whisk and/or rubber spatula until fully combined (don’t over-mix the batter).
 The batter will be quite thick.

-Spoon the batter into the prepared bundt pan, smooth the top with the back of a spoon to even it out, and bake for 40-45 minutes or until a toothpick inserted into the centre comes out clean with no crumbs.
+Spoon the batter into the prepared bundt pan, smooth the top with the back of a spoon to even it out, and bake for 35-40 minutes or until a toothpick inserted into the centre comes out clean with no crumbs.
 Remove from the oven and let the cake sit for 5-10 minutes before inverting onto a cooling rack.
+Once completely cooled top with the glaze, if desired.